 Thur.
 6:30-7:30 p.m. – Starting in Jan.

 Sunday 8:00-9:30 a.m. – Starting in Dec.

 Interested in a different ride time?
 Drop us an email and let us know what day and times work for you.
 We are keeping a list and if we have enough interest we will add a class.

 10 Ride Commitment: $225 + HST

 Monthly Unlimited: $199 + HST

 Eric D’Arcy has been coaching athletes since 2006.
 A trained NCCP coach and certified cycling instructor he works with athletes of all abilities – from those just learning to run to Ultraman competitors.
 Since falling in love with running and triathlon in 2004, Eric has developed an ever-growing passion for the sport – and for coaching others to achieve their goals.
 Eric regularly competes in various distances of running, cycling and triathlon events from 5km to Iron-distance and ultra running – on the road and off road.

 Nancy Schmeler fell in love with cycling in her youth and with triathlon in 2013.
 After a not so friendly neighbour told her she could never complete an Ironman, she signed up for one of the most challenging races in North America – Ironman Lake Placid – Not only did she finish, but she beat her goal time.

-She has since completed several 70.3 Ironman races as well as Ironman Chattanooga and Mont Tremblant improving her time by over an hour & 45 min.
+She has since completed several 70.3 Ironman races as well as Ironman Chattanooga, Mont Tremblant & Arizona improving her time by over an hour & 45 min.
 In 2016 Nancy finished with several age group podiums in sprint distance triathlons.